Pomsky2011/Open-Attorney/README.md

 cmake -S . -B build && cmake --build build
 ```

-Note: Built-in fonts may not appear unless you use the command above, even if using VS Code.
+Note: Built-in fonts may not appear unless you use the command above or the CMake extension.

 ## Current Functionality